zzzuuu/zzzuuu.github.io/_pages/about.md

 ### Research

-I study how organisms achieve extraordinary motion—combining speed, reach, precision, and control—and uncover the biomechanical principles underlying these capabilities.
+I study how organisms achieve extraordinary motion, combining speed, reach, precision, and control, and uncover the biomechanical principles underlying these capabilities.
 I am particularly interested in how high-performance mechanisms originate and diversify through evolution, and how their design principles can inspire new engineering systems.

 I use these biological systems both to understand organismal function and evolution and as models for developing new mechanisms for actuation, manipulation, and control.

-    - **Aerial locomotion and control** — righting, gliding, maneuvering, and the evolutionary origins of flight
+- **Aerial locomotion and control** - righting, gliding, maneuvering, and the evolutionary origins of insect flight
-    - **Rapid actuation and manipulation** — ballistic projection, prehensile structures, and biological end effectors
+- **Rapid actuation and manipulation** - ballistic projection, prehensile structures, and biological end-effectors
-    - **Morphological reconfiguration and maneuverability** — how organisms and body parts change geometry to control movement and interaction
+- **Morphological reconfiguration and maneuverability** - how organisms and body parts change geometry to control movement and interaction
-    - **Functional biomaterials** — formation, mechanics, and evolution of biological materials such as hagfish slime threads
+- **Functional biomaterials** - formation, mechanics, and evolution of biological materials such as hagfish slime threads

 ---